cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 I also set `n_jobs=-1` to use all of my cores.
 Without this the process took over 3 minutes

+RFC is also sensitive to quantities high intercorrelation.
+I tried dropping some columns that were correlated with a lot of others, and trained it on a smaller dataset, but no significant change was noted

 ##### (3.4) Gaussian Naive Bayes Classifier

 File: `models/naive_bayes.py`